Richard West (Lord Chancellor of Ireland): Family

 West married Elizabeth Burnet, daughter of Gilbert Burnet, Bishop of Salisbury and his Dutch-born second wife Mary Scott (Maria Schotte); rumours that she was unfaithful to him seem to have no basis.
-They had two children, Richard junior, and Molly, who married John Williams.
-Richard West junior (1716- 1742) before his early death had made something of a name as a poet: he is still remembered for his friendship with Thomas Gray, celebrated in Gray's Sonnet on the death of Richard West.
+They had two children, Richard Jr, and Molly, who married John Williams.
+Richard West Jr (1716- 1742) before his early death had made something of a name as a poet: he is still remembered for his friendship with Thomas Gray, celebrated in Gray's Sonnet on the death of Richard West.

 Death

 In November 1726 West became ill "with a great cold and fever", but since he was still only about thirty-five, and seemed to be responding well to treatment, his case was not thought to be serious; on 3 December however he unexpectedly died.
 Rumours that he was poisoned, whether by his wife or by a political enemy, are without foundation.
 He is buried in St. Ann's Church, Dawson Street, Dublin.